rsnemmen/ads_bibdesk/README.md

 * An article DOI.

+# Installation

+The command line script can be installed via

+    python setup.py install

+and the binary adsbibdesk will be installed into your path.
+You may need to run the last command with `sudo`.

+If you want to be able to right click on a reference and run the script on the selection from OS X, run

+    python setup.py service

+to build the service.

 # TODO

+* Update setup.py
+* Update the automator service for OS X, such that you can right click to add references with Mac
 * Graphical interface with simple text input for pasting the article token and pressing enter/clicking, copying the bibtex entry to the clipboard
-* Remove other options previously available in adsbibdesk which are not needed anymore
+* Remove other options and unnecessary code previously available in adsbibdesk which are not needed anymore

 # License